CERN-IT-INNOVATION/quantum-gates/README.md

 make will be immediately available without the need to reinstall the package.

 ## Quickstart
+You can find this quickstart implemented in the tutorial notebook [here](docs/tutorials/notebooks/tutorial_quantum_gates.ipynb).

 Execute the following code in a script or notebook.
 Add your IBM token to by defining it as the variable IBM_TOKEN = "your_token".
 Optimally, you save your token in a separate file that is not in your version control system, so you are not at risk of accidentally revealing your access token.

 ```python
 # Standard libraries